armijnhemel/binaryanalysis-ng/README.md

 ## Requirements

-* a recent Linux distribution (Fedora 32 or higher, or equivalent)
+* a recent Linux distribution (Fedora 33 or higher, or equivalent), or NixOS
+* Python 3.8.x or higher
-* Python 3.6.x or higher (as some Python 3.6 specific features are used)
+* for maintenance scripts: Python 3.9.x or higher (as some Python 3.9 specific features are used in the maintenance scripts)
 * pillow (possibly named python3-pillow), a drop in replacement for PIL ( http://python-pillow.github.io/ )
 * GNU binutils (for 'ar')
 * squashfs-tools (for 'unsquashfs')